ConorDavison/ccwcreative/README.md

 git clone https://github.com/USERNAME/REPOSITORY
 Press Enter.
 Your local clone will be created.
 (Further reading and troubleshooting on cloning a repository from GitHub here)

+* After deploying I had to create a new superuser as the superuser credentials I used in the local environment no longer worked.

 # Testing